hannestschofenig/tschofenig-ids/cose-cek-hkdf-sha256/draft-tschofenig-cose-cek-hkdf-sha256.md

 and can apply to other protocols with similar characteristics, such as COSE.
 However, the attack requires several preconditions:

-1. The attacker intercepts a COSE Encrypt payload that uses either AES-CCM or AES-GCM {{RFC5084}}.
+1. The attacker intercepts a COSE Encrypt payload an changes the algorithm identifier to use the same underlying cipher with a different encryption mode, such as AES-GCM to AES-CBC.

 2. The attacker converts the intercepted content into a "garbage" COSE Encrypt payload composed of AES-CBC guess blocks.